 Serve your community not just your buyers

-This instance suffices the statement that “serving buyer is not enough, community associated should be equally served”.
-In the Indian vernacular too we see many a time stickers on the shops stating “work is worship and customer is god”.
+This instance suffices the statement that “serving buyer is not enough, community-associated should be equally served”.
+In the Indian vernacular too we see many a time sticker on the shops stating “work is worship and customer is god”.
 This phrase stands true for the corporate world too.
-Customer is said to be the god for multifarious reasons.
-Foremost reason is the fact that he is the one who publicize and create goodwill amongst his community which helps in creating fortunes for the company.
+A customer is said to be the god for multifarious reasons.
+The foremost reason is the fact that he is the one who publicizes and create goodwill among his community which helps in creating fortunes for the company.
 Good market value leads a company to new heights in a very less span of time.
 So to become a market leader every company needs to work on serving community also along with the buyer.

-Companies need to seek areas where customer is having any question and should be ready to work on it as soon as possible.
-This can make customer feel privileged and satisfied.
-This can be lauded by him and in a few days company can become a talk of the town within customer’s community.
+Companies need to seek areas where the customer is having any question and should be ready to work on it as soon as possible.
+This can make the customer feel privileged and satisfied.
+This can be lauded by him and in a few days, the company can become a talk of the town within the customer’s community.